This post may contain affiliate links.

 Image Credit: Deposit Photos

-Phlox blooms is a classic garden plant with a sweet fragrance that is irresistible to bees.
+Phlox blooms are classic garden plants with a sweet fragrance that is irresistible to bees.
 It comes in many colors, including pink, purple, white, and lavender, with some varieties having a central eye of contrasting color.
 Zones 4-8

 Sedum (Autumn Joy)